logzio/logz-docs/_source/user-guide/archive-and-restore/index.md

 : Re-ingest up to 24 hours of archived logs.

 Restored accounts
-: Data is restored to temporary account.
+: Data is restored to a temporary account.
 The list of Restored accounts includes information about who made the request and its status.
 [Learn more](/user-guide/archive-and-restore/restore-archived-logs.html)
 {:.letter-labels}